yiyins2/CS320-FA23/p2/README.md

 ### wi.zip

-The `__init__` should also read the loans from the CSV inside `wi.zip` for the given bank.
+The `__init__` should also read the loans from the CSV inside `wi.zip` for the given bank, and store them in a list in the `Bank` object.
 You already learned how to read text from a zip file in lab using `TextIOWrapper` and the `zipfile` module.
+The list should be an attribute of the `Bank` object.

 Read the documentation and example for how to read CSV files with `DictReader` here: https://docs.python.org/3/library/csv.html#csv.DictReader.
 You can combine this with what you learned about zipfiles.
 When you create a `DictReader`, just pass in a `TextIOWrapper` object instead of a regular file object.

 As your `__init__` loops over the loan `dict`s, it should skip any that don't match the bank's `lei`.
-The loan dicts that match should get converted to `Loan` objects and appended to a list, stored as an attribute in the `Bank` object.
+The loan dicts that match should get converted to `Loan` objects and appended to end of the loans list.
+The order of loans in your list should be the same as they appear in the CSV file.

 ### Special Methods

-We don't tell you what to call the attribute storing the loans, but you should be able to print the last loan like this:
+We aren't enforcing the name of the attribute storing the list of loans, but you should be able to print the last loan like this:

 ```python
 print(uwcu.SOME_ATTRIBUTE_NAME[-1])